ankumar/software-design/README.md

 ## Products & Platform Team Collaboration [1] [2]

+The organic influence from outside in is growing & healthy change for companies working on transformations.

 > [12/16 10:27 AM] Quinn, Henry
 >
 > Good (but long) writeup on "why Temporal" from their Head of Developer Experience, Shawn Wang (aka Swyx).